initgrep-com/initgrep.blog/_postCollection/javascript/angular/state-management-in-angualar-using-ngrx.md

 ## Basic Concepts

- `RxJs store` provides reactive state management for the angular application.
+ **NgRx store** provides reactive state management for the angular application.
 NgRx store is the redux implementation developed specifically for angular applications and provides RxJS observable API.

-`state` is an immutable data structure that is a single source of truth for the whole application.
+**State** is an immutable data structure that is a single source of truth for the whole application.

-`Actions` represent the unique events in the application which may be used to perform state transition or trigger side-effects.
+**NgRx Actions** represent the unique events in the application which may be used to perform state transition or trigger side-effects.

-`Reducers `are pure functions that react to `Actions `to perform state transitions.
+**NgRx Reducers** are pure functions that react to `Actions `to perform state transitions.

-`Selectors `are pure functions that select, derive, or compose a slice of the state.
+**NgRx Selectors** are pure functions that select, derive, or compose a slice of the state.

-`Effects` allow  the isolation of side-effects.
+**NgRx Effects** allow  the isolation of side-effects.

 &nbsp;